iam-aniket/iam-aniket/README.md

 "You dont lose unless you think you have lost !"
-                                                 -"**Be Optimistic**"
+                                                 - "**Be Optimistic**"
-                                                                 -"Things do fall in place just be in there to grab it and not miss it rather !"
+                                                                 - "Things do fall in place just be in there to grab it and not miss it rather !"

 - 👋 Hi, I’m Aniket, an Undergrad Junior majoring Computer Science.